Performing Arts for Everyone

 The Kennedy Center stages free daily performances on its Millennium Stage in the Grand Foyer.
-Featured on the Millennium Stage are a range of art forms, including performing artists and groups from all 50 states and an Artist-in-Residence program featuring artists performing several evenings in a month.
+Featured on the Millennium Stage are a range of art forms, including performing artists and groups.

 The Millennium Stage was created and underwritten by James A. Johnson and Maxine Isaacs to make the performing arts

 accessible to everyone in fulfillment of the Kennedy Center's mission to its community and the nation.

 Additional funding for the Millennium Stage is provided by DC Commission on the Arts and Humanities,